spatialos/gdk-for-unity/docs/content/connecting-to-spatialos.md

   * Accessing the ID of the worker.
   * Accessing the [worker flags]({{urlRoot}}/content/glossary#worker-flags).
   * accessing the used [worker attribute]({{urlRoot}}/content/glossary#worker-attribute).
-  * Sending and receiving component updates and messages to and from the SpatialOS Runtime.
-(Note that this is done internally by the GDK so you shouldn't need to do it unless you create a [custom replication system]({{urlRoot}}/content/ecs/custom-replication-system).

 ## Protocol logging
 You can use protocol logging to log additional data to the data your worker sends and receives while connected to the SpatialOS Runtime.